-Introduction to Business & Computing at Plashet School
+Introduction to Business & Computing

 The Computing and Business department is staffed by four specialist teachers.
 Each teacher is based in a modern ICT suite that is equipped with 30 networked computers.
 Students have access to the latest software and various online facilities such as our virtual learning environment (VLE).
 We use Google Classroom extensively which means students are able to access their work and resources online both in school and at home an any device with a browser.
 Homework and assignments are usually submitted for marking online and feedback can also be given on-line.